-Linux 5.13 Features From Apple M1 To New GPU Support, Security Additions
+The 13 Most Interesting Changes Of Linux 5.13 From Apple M1 To Security Enhancements

-- An Intel cooling driver to downclock your CPU at a lower temperature threshold than the default.
+- a new Intel cooling driver to allow downclocking the CPU at a lower temperature threshold than the system default.

-- Generic USB display driver was added for setups like using a Raspberry Pi Zero as a display adapter.
+- A generic USB display driver for use-cases like turning a Raspberry Pi Zero into a USB-based display adapter.

 - More performance enhancements to IO_uring and its growing adoption throughout the open-source ecosystem.

 - Realtek RTL8156 and RTL8153D network adapter support.
 Meanwhile on the audio side is also some new Realtek hardware support.

 - Amazon's Luna Game Controller now supported by the XPad driver.

 - Touchpad and keyboard support for newer Microsoft Surface laptops that previously required using out-of-tree kernel code.

 - Clang Control Flow Integrity support (CFI) for the mainline kernel for enhancing security with only minor run-time overhead.

 - Randomizing the kernel stack offsets per system call as another kernel security improvements.